joax/fw-fanctrl-gnome-shell-extension/README.md

 In order to see the fan speed, you will need to grant admin permissions to the extension to use ectool.

-Copy the file in `src/actions/org.gnome.shell.extensions.fw-fanctrl.policy` into `/usr/share/polkit-1/actions/`.
+Copy the file in `actions/org.gnome.shell.extensions.fw-fanctrl.policy` into `/usr/share/polkit-1/actions/`.

+Note: This extension is not affiliated, funded, or in any way associated with Framework Computer.